aloicerains/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * 2-uniq_add.py: Functin adds unique integer in a list
 * 3-common_elements.py: Function returns a set of common elements in two sets
 * 4-only_diff_elements.py: Function returns a set of elements present in only one set
+* 5-number_keys.py: Function determines the number of keys in a dictionary